-1) Participants must retain a current, full, permanent, unencumbered, unrestricted license to practice as an RN or APRN in the state in which they are employed or if working in a

-- federal facility, any state, during the two-year service obligation to receive service credit under the Nurse Corps LRP contract; - 2) Participants must continue to work under the employer's verified scope of practice as an RN, APRN, or nurse faculty member for the duration of the two-year contract to receive service credit under the Nurse Corps LRP contract; - 3) Service credit will not be given for employment prior to the effective date of the Nurse Corps LRP contract.
-The effective date of the contract is the date it is countersigned by the Secretary of HHS or designee; - 4) Service credit will not be given for postgraduate residency/training programs; - 5) If an individual fails to commence full-time service on the effective date of the contract at the CSF or eligible school of nursing identified in the application, the individual may be placed in default; - 6) Once an individual applies and is awarded a contract for a particular service option at a CSF or school of nursing, the individual cannot switch to the other type of service option during the two-year service period.
+- 1) To receive service credit during the two-year service obligation under the Nurse Corps LRP contract, participants must retain a current, full, permanent, unencumbered, unrestricted license to practice as an RN, or an APRN if applicable, in the state in which they intend to practice, or be authorized to practice in that state pursuant to the Enhanced Nursing Licensure Compact (eNLC); or if working in a federal facility, retain a current, full, permanent, unencumbered, unrestricted license as a RN, or an APRN if applicable in a state; - 2) Participants must continue to work under the employer's verified scope of practice as an RN, APRN, or nurse faculty member for the duration of the two-year contract to receive service credit under the Nurse Corps LRP contract; - 3) Service credit will not be given for employment prior to the effective date of the Nurse Corps LRP contract.
+The effective date of the contract is the date it is countersigned by the Secretary of HHS or designee; - 4) Service credit will not be given for postgraduate residency/training programs; - If an individual fails to commence full-time service on the effective date of the contract at the CSF or eligible school of nursing identified in the application, the individual may be placed in default; - 6) Once an individual applies and is awarded a contract for a particular service option at a CSF or school of nursing, the individual cannot switch to the other type of service option during the two-year service period.